Haskeeb265/obsidian-vault/1 - Rough Notes/LangGraph.md

 # LangGraph

-- Main focus of langGraph is agent orchestration
+- Main focus of LangGraph is agent orchestration

 - Nodes = Steps
 - Edges = Rules for what happens next